io-gui/io/docs/deep-dive.md

 Just like initial property value can be inferred from type, a property type can be inferred from its initial value.
 This is why `@Property(Boolean)` and `@Property(false)` are effectively the same.

 When property type is a custom object class the initial value will NOT be inferred.
 Instead, the users are expected to provide the initial value in the constructor.
-Note that ANY initial value specified in property declaration can be overriden by a value specified in the constructor.
+Note that ANY initial value specified in property declaration can be overridden by a value specified in the constructor.

 ```typescript
 class MyNode extends IoNode {